 If you often pay online, you are undoubtedly aware that sometimes data related to payment cards are leaking.
 In this circumstance, cybercriminals may come into possession of your card number and use it in illegal transactions.
 If you already have a virtual card, you need to restrict it and then make a new one in a few moments, the numbers of which are known only to us.

 Another advantage of virtual cards is the pace of their issuing and top-up.
 A user of Conotoxia.com can receive this means of payment on the Internet in just 30 seconds — it will more or less take this long to assign it to an already existing account.
 Topping up the card will be equally comfortable — one just has to transfer the funds available in the currency wallet to it.
 Also, there are other ways to top up the card, for example, by using fast and convenient payment methods.
+Therefore, the Conotoxia multi-currency card is an attractive alternative to the offers of fintech companies worldwide.

 Virtual cards are still relative novelties on the market.
 This service is available for free on Conotoxia.com.
 Similar solutions are also offered by Revolut or banks in Poland, although the last ones may charge fees for its issuance.